Docusign, Inc. research snapshot

 DOCU AI Stock Analysis

-DOCU AI stock analysis currently reads Docusign as a durable, cash-generative agreement platform that is trying to extend its e-signature franchise into AI-native Intelligent Agreement Management.
-The stock closed at $49.18 on July 10, 2026, for a market value of about $9.39 billion based on 190.94 million shares.
+DOCU AI stock analysis currently reads Docusign as a durable, cash-generative agreement platform that is extending its e-signature franchise into AI-native Intelligent Agreement Management.
+The stock closed at $54.83 on July 31, 2026, for a market value of about $10.47 billion based on 190.94 million shares, after a roughly 20% July advance that carried DOCU back above its 200-day average.
 Q1 fiscal 2027 revenue was $830.2 million, up 9% year over year, while IAM represented 12.6% of total ARR and 40,000 companies had invested in the platform.
-The main question for the DOCU AI stock forecast is whether IAM can reaccelerate an otherwise mature 8% to 9% growth profile without giving back Docusign's strong gross margin, free cash flow, or per-share value through heavy stock compensation.
+The main question for the DOCU AI stock forecast is whether IAM can reaccelerate an otherwise mature 8% to 9% growth profile, and whether the higher post-rally valuation leaves room for error if growth, competition, or stock-based compensation do not cooperate.

 Current price